-2.2.3 Water Quality and Fish Habitat
+2.3.5 Water Quality and Fish Habitat

 Our field approach for fish habitat is also habitat-based.
 That is, we do not conduct site visits to observe fish use of the shoreline habitat over their entire life cycle to conclude whether the habitat is used or is significant.
-Instead, we conduct a site visit during the time of year when habitat features are visible, to document feature characteristics and types (Table 1).
+Instead, we typically conduct a site visit during the time of year when habitat features are visible.
+While the site visit was completed during early spring, photographs from the client provided input to the shoreline conditions.
+It is RiverStone's opinion that information gathered during the site assessment and photos provided by the client provided sufficient information to characteristics and types (Table 1).